-Appendix III: Specific Questions (Q) & Answers (A) on Wine Export Regulations to Nigeria comply to get registered for exclusive distribution.
+Appendix II: Specific Questions (Q) & Answers (A) on Wine Export Regulations to Nigeria

 Q: When wine is sent to Nigeria how many samples are to be sent per varietal?
 I know it says 15 samples--that would be 15 bottles (750ml ea) of each varietal.
 That sounds like a lot and quite expensive.